gbouras13/plassembler/README.md

   --keep_fastqs         Whether you want to keep FASTQ files containing putative plasmid reads
                         and long reads that map to multiple contigs (plasmid and chromosome).
   --keep_chromosome     Whether you want to keep the polished Flye chromosome assembly.
-  -a, --assembled_mode  Activates assembled mode..
+  -a, --assembled_mode  Activates assembled mode.
   --input_chromosome INPUT_CHROMOSOME
                         Input FASTA file consisting of already assembled chromosome with assembled mode.
                         Must be 1 complete contig.